semaj/bloom-filter/README.md

 // initialize directly
 var filter = new BloomFilter({
   vData: [], // the data of the filter
-  nHashFucs: 3, // the number of hash functions to use
+  nHashFucs: 3 // the number of hash functions to use });
-  nTweak: 2147483649, // the seed used for the hash fuctions
-  nFlags: 0 // flags used to update the filter when matched });